aregtech/areg-sdk/docs/DEVELOP.md

 ### Develop the service client

-We'll develop the service client in the subfolder `common/src` to share in all projects.
+Develop the service client in the directory `helloservice/common/src` to share in all projects.

-In the `common/src` subfolder create file `HelloServiceClient.hpp` to develop `HelloServiceClient` object as a service client component.
+In the `helloservice/common/src` subfolder create file `ClientComponent.hpp` to develop `ClientComponent` object as a service client component.
 - The `ClientComponent` extends `Component` and `HelloServiceClientBase` classes.
 - The `ClientComponent` contains 2 static methods `Component * CreateComponent( ... )` to create and `void DeleteComponent( ... )` to free the component object.
-- The method `void serviceConnected( bool isConnected, ProxyBase & proxy )` is overwritten to know the service available status.
-As soon as service is available, the client may make subscriptions and start sending requests.
+- The method `void serviceConnected( bool isConnected, ProxyBase & proxy )` is overwritten to know the service available status to start communication.
 - The `ClientComponent` contains overrides to handle response and request failure.

-The declaration of the service client component `ClientComponent` is in the file [common/src/ClientComponent.hpp](../examples/00_helloservice/common/src/ClientComponent.hpp):
+> 💡 The declaration of the service client component `ClientComponent` is in the file [common/src/ClientComponent.hpp](../examples/00_helloservice/common/src/ClientComponent.hpp)

+_Declaration of `ClientComponent` class:_
 ```cpp
 /**
  * \file    common/src/ClientComponent.hpp